suncoast-devs/handbook/lessons/misc-how-does-internet-work/index.md

 ## How do we connect to one of these ports?

-Lets try connecting like the browser does.
+Let's try connecting like the browser does.

-For this we will be using a tool named `telnet`.
+For this, we will be using a tool named `netcat`.

-On Mac OS install it with: `brew install telnet` On Linux it is likely already installed.
-On Windows install it with: `pkgmgr /iu:TelnetClient`
+On Mac OS install it with: `brew install nc` On Linux it is likely `sudo apt install netcat`.
+On Windows: `scoop install netcat`

-To connect: `telnet gstark.com 80`
+To connect: `nc gstark.com 80`

 Now that we are connected, how do we talk?
 We use the `http` protocol that is [well documented.](https://tools.ietf.org/html/rfc2616)